-The landowner offered the site for housing in the Greater Manchester Spatial Framework "Call for Sites" procedure in 2016.
-However, there is currently no allocation for housing in the Green Belt in Standish in the draft GMSF plan and this site was deemed inappropriate for housing in that draft plan, though another version of the draft plan is due in June, 2018.
+The landowner offered the site for housing in the Greater Manchester Spatial Framework 'Call for Sites' procedure in 2016.
+However, there was no allocation for housing in Green Belt in Standish in the original draft GMSF plan, though another version of the draft plan is due in summer 2018.

-All of this site is in the Green Belt, but could be suitable for solar energy facilities of up to 5MW in size if properly screened, and with glint and glare adequately mitigated.
+All this site is in Green Belt, but could be suitable for solar energy facilities of up to 5MW in size if properly screened, and with glint and glare adequately mitigated.
 The area covered by the solar farm should be restored to greenfield and/or woodland after a stipulated time period (typically 20-25 years).